What Is Revolving Utilization?

 Set Up an Automatic Balance Alert

-If you’re trying to boost your score, keeping an eye on your account is a good plan.
+If you’re trying to improve your credit scores, keeping an eye on your account is a good plan.
 Your credit card accounts should come a way to set up notifications.
 If it’s an option, set up alerts on your credit card balances to keep you motivated to stay on track.

 Make Twice-Monthly Credit Card Payments